Skip to main content

 7. Ecosystem Integration

 Buying Committee Management touches several POEM pillars.
-For Strategize, it defines target customer profiles.
-For Recruit, it helps identify partners skilled in complex sales.
+For Strategize, the practice defines target customer profiles.
+Recruit helps identify partners skilled in complex sales.
 Onboard includes training partners on this methodology.
 Enable provides tools and resources for committee mapping.

 Market uses these insights for targeted campaigns.
 Sell directly applies this for co-selling and deal registration.
 Incentivize can reward partners for successful committee navigation.
 Finally, Accelerate focuses on optimizing these processes for faster growth.
 All these pillars benefit from strong partner relationship management.